 Refresh Project

 This section is for explaining about refreshing a project.
-If more than one agent or calculator, user can refresh a project.
+If more than one agent or calculator is using the application, user can refresh a project.
 When user hit refresh button on main screen, it will refresh project selected tab which is active on tool.